The background-image CSS property sets one or more background images on an element.

 </style>

-The basic background-position property is set using a length for the horizontal and vertical position.
+The CSS property "background-position" enables to set a value for the horizontal and vertical position images within background.

 <style>